goodbyekansas/nedryland/docs/src/declare-project.md

 };
 ```

-This will give you access to all baseExtensions in `otherProject`.
+This will give you access to all baseExtensions declared in `otherProject`.